 Our cat Squeaky is definitely one of a kind.
 I’ve blogged about Squeaky before.
 Michele and I took her in when her previous human abruptly decided that he had too many cats.
 Since Squeaky wasn’t getting along with the others he wanted to drop her off at a shelter.
 That probably would have literally been the death of her.
-Squeaky is extremely shy and sensitive, plus she had health problems at the time, so she would probably been put to sleep.
+Squeaky is extremely shy and sensitive, plus she had health problems at the time, so she would probably have been put to sleep.

 Michele told me that in her former home all the other cats beat Squeaky up whenever she tried to come out to eat, and so she was often hiding behind a radiator.
 She was even too scared to use the litter box, and so she scratched out a hole in the back of a sofa and used that instead.
 In the five and a half years since we adopted Squeaky she has definitely come out of her shell, though.
 She was incredibly frightened when we took her in, but now she is more at ease.
 She was incredibly skinny and unhealthy, but now she is round and healthy.
 Squeaky seems happy.